 For successful web development, you have to pay attention to several strands of activity.
-When dealing with web design clients, there is a lot to keep track of such as designing prototypes, programming, coding, and testing.
-With a checklist including points covering multiple areas from usability to content to standards to accessibility, you reduce the risk of overlooking important parts of a site.
+When dealing with web design clients, there is a lot to keep track of such as designing prototypes, user interviews, programming, coding, and testing.
+With a checklist including points covering multiple areas from usability to content to standards to accessibility, you reduce the risk of overlooking important points of a site.

-Here are 34 incredibly useful web design checklists and questionnaires to make the long and complicated process of web design easier and in particular the organization.
+Here are 34 incredibly useful web design checklists and questionnaires to make the long and complicated process of professional web design a lot easier and in particular the organization.
 This is one of the most complete checklists you will find out there.
-You can use these checklists to create one of your own customized lists according to your needs and what potential questions you have.
+You can use these checklists to create one of your own customized list according to your needs and what potential questions you have.

 Client-Focused Checklist and Questionnaire

-Client-focused questionnaires and checklists help you make your relationship with your clients better.
-It allows you to gather necessary information from your clients at the beginning of each project so that you and the client can be on the same page.
+Client-focused questionnaire and checklists help you make your relationship with your web design clients better.
+It allows you to gather necessary information from your web design clients at the beginning of each project so that you and the client can be on the same page.

-1. Do you want a new website or have the current site designed?
+1. Do you want a new website or have the current website designed?

-This question will help you find out the client’s motivation and what he expects from the new site and his pain points.
+This is the most important question will help you find out the client’s motivation what he expects from the new site and his pain points.
 Understanding client motivation is crucial, as highlighted in our article on Agile vs. Scrum, where we discuss different approaches to project management.

 2. Please Describe Your Organization and Industry.